jhbsa/spritesheet-generator/README.md

 * A folder with PNG files

 ## Features
-* Generates CSS and SCSS sprite sheet styles and a HTML preview file
+* Generates CSS and SCSS sprite sheet styles
+* Generates a HTML sprite sheet preview file
-* Trims empty space individually
+* Can trim empty space of each image before joining
-* Sorts sprites by size
+* Can sort sprites by dimensions
+* Works either with sprites having equal or different dimensions

 ## Options
 * `-h` Show help
 * `-t` Trims empty surrounding space of every image before joining them
-* `-s` Sorts the images in the sprite sheet by size from smallest to biggest
+* `-s` Sorts the images in the sprite sheet by dimensions from smallest to biggest
 * `-c <columns>` Maximum number of sprites in every row
 * `-n <name>` Relative child folder name, also used as base name for generated files